 The number of available ELN tools is increasing and the functions of each are quickly changing.
 As a result, it may be confusing to evaluate all of the advantages and limitations of each when looking for the right solution for your project.

-The Electronic Lab Notebook Matrix has been created to aid HMS researchers in the process of identifying a usable Electronic Lab Notebook solutions to meet their specific research needs.
-Through this resource, researchers can compare and contrast the numerous solutions available today, and also explore individual options in-depth.
+The Electronic Lab Notebook (ELN) Matrix has been created to aid Harvard researchers in the Longwood Medical Area (LMA) in the process of identifying practical ELN tools to meet their specific research needs.
+Using the ELN Matrix, researchers can compare and contrast the numerous tools available today, and also explore individual options in-depth.

 If information about your product is incorrect or needs updating, please let us know.

 A recent Nature "News & Comment" article highlighted the "ELN Comparison Matrix" project completed by the HMS Data Management Working Group.